 An echo test, or echocardiogram, is a common ultrasound test that evaluates a patient’s heart.
 When you schedule this test, it’s your job to ensure that your patients are as safe and comfortable as possible before, during, and after the procedure.
-This means answering any questions they might have, giving them any preparatory instructions, and guiding them through the entire process.
+This means answering any questions they might have, giving them any preparatory instructions, guiding them through the entire process, and providing a comfortable exam table.
 Review the best practices for preparing your patient for an echo test with this guide.

 Explain the Procedure